 Bankruptcy is the ultimate solution to your debt problems.
 A Chapter 7 bankruptcy may eliminate all of your unsecured debts.
 A Chapter 7 bankruptcy will usually eliminate these debts without you losing anything as a result of the process.
 But, a bankruptcy trustee may sell your assets when those "things" are classified as partially or totally nonexempt.
 The good news is, few people who file for Chapter 7 bankruptcies have sufficient non-exempt equity in their assets for the trustee to be interested in selling anything.

 There are certain types of debt that are nondischargeable in bankruptcy.
-These include some tax debts, all child support debts, and most student loans.
+These include some tax debts, all child support debts, and (in some cases) student loans.
 In a Chapter 7 bankruptcy, assuming that you're not too far behind on a secured debt, you'll reaffirm those debts.
 It will be as if you never filed bankruptcy with regards to your secured collateral.
 On the other hand, if you're behind on payments, a secured creditor may not be willing to reaffirm the affected debt.
 They may want the collateral back.